 11. Encourage communication

 Effective communication is key to maintaining team productivity.
 One way to improve team communication and employee time management is by introducing short meetings with a predetermined agenda.
-These meetings help ensure that every team member is on the same page regarding the top priorities for the week and day.
+These project management meetings help ensure that every team member is on the same page regarding the top priorities for the week and day.

 The frequency of these meetings can vary depending on the needs of the team.
 Some teams may prefer daily catch-ups, while others may find weekly meetings more effective.
 The goal here is to remind the team of their priorities while also identifying potential challenges that could impact a deadline.